This information explains some of the terms most often used.

 anastomosis - the surgical joining of two ends of bowel (intestine) after a surgeon has cut out a diseased part of bowel in a procedure called a resection.

 ankylosing spondylitis - a chronic inflammatory disease of the spine and adjacent joints, which causes pain and stiffness in the spine, neck, hips and rib cage.
-This can occur in people with IBD.
+This can occur in people with Crohn's or Colitis.

 antibiotics - drugs used to fight bacterial infections including complications of IBD such as abscesses and fistulas.